Constraints on the annihilation of heavy dark matter in dwarf spheroidal galaxies with gamma-ray observations: results and discussion

 For the case of prompt $\gamma$-rays, the expected $\gamma$-ray flux from DM annihilation can be written as

 where the first particle physics term depends on the DM mass $m_{\chi}$, the thermally-averaged annihilation cross section $\langle\sigma v\rangle$ and the differential $\gamma$-ray yield per annihilation ${dN_{\gamma}}/{dE_{\gamma}}$.
 We use {\tt PPPC4DMID} \cite{2011JCAP...03..051C} to generate spectra for GeV-TeV DM annihilation.
 The second term is related only to the astrophysical distribution of DM (called J-factor), which is the line of sight integral of the squared DM density $\rho(r)^{2}$ over a solid angle ${\Omega}$.
 The J-factors can be derived from stellar kinematic data.
-The accurate determination of J-factors is crucial for studying the DM properties with the observations of dSphs \cite{2013NewAR..57...52B, 2008ApJ...675..201M, 2009ApJ...704.1274W}.
-In this work, we adopt the same J-factor values as in \cite{Fermi2015prl} for the dSphs.
+The accurate determination of J-factors is crucial for using the observations of dSphs to study the DM properties \cite{2013NewAR..57...52B, 2008ApJ...675..201M, 2009ApJ...704.1274W}.
+In this work, we adopt the same J-factor values as in \cite{Fermi2015prl} for the 15 dSphs.
 The parameters of the dSphs are listed in Table \ref{TableII}.

-For the analyses of individual sources, the two dSphs Segue 1 and Ursa Major II provide the strongest constraints, while the combined analysis of the 15 dSphs gives even stronger limits. \figurename{} \ref{fig:result_15} shows the results of the combined analysis for DM annihilation through the $b\bar{b}$ and $\tau^+\tau^-$ channels from $m_\chi=10\,{\rm GeV}$ to $10^5$ GeV.
+For the analysis of individual sources, the two dSphs, Segue 1 and Ursa Major II, provide the strongest constraints, while the combined analysis of the 15 dSphs gives even stronger limits. \figurename{} \ref{fig:result_15} shows the results of the combined analysis for DM annihilation through the $b\bar{b}$ and $\tau^+\tau^-$ channels from $m_\chi=10\,{\rm GeV}$ to $10^5$ GeV.
 Our results are stronger than the existing limits in the literature \cite{Fermi2015prl}.
 The improvement is due to the use of a larger data set as well as an updated version of the Fermi-LAT data (Pass 8), instrument response function (P8R3\_V3), and diffuse background models.